LukeGrahamLandry/progressive-technicalities-mod/Docs/Armour/Carbide Armour.md

-A full set of armour that offers more protection than diamond (4 extra points) and twice the touchness.
+A full set of armour that offers more protection than diamond (4 extra points), twice the touchness and more enchantibility than gold.
 Crafted from [[Carbide Ingots]].